Darthspider360/BandAid/README.md

 I only had 1 css error to fix which I am proud of.
 ![A screenshot of the css validator issues](assets/images/readme-photos/css-validation.png)
-![A screenshot of the css validator success](assets/images/readme-photos/css-validator-success.png)
+![A screenshot of the css validator success](assets/images/readme-photos/css-validator-success.png) Once done this, I used Auto prefix to make sure all OS's can access the site.

 ## Deployment
 I deployed my site using github and github pages.
 These are the steps I did: